DiliniChethana/DiliniChethana/README.md

 - 📷 Photography & Editing
 - 📚 Reading tech blogs and research papers
 - 🎮 Playing simulation and puzzle games
-- ✈️ Exploring new technologies and learning by doing
+- ✈️ Exploring new technologies and learning

 ---